 1. New York, New York – 8,537,673

 New York has been America’s largest city since at least 1790.
 Unique among American cities, New York actually encompasses five counties, as each borough is its own county.
 Famous sites in New York include: The Statue of Liberty, the Empire State Building, and Ellis Island.
-Home to the New York Stock Exchange, Wall Street is often called the financial capital of the world.
+Home to the New York Stock Exchange, Wall Street is often called the financial capital of the world in the Financial District.
 New York is easily one of the most diverse cities in the world; hundreds of different languages are spoken within the city.
 For that reason, NYC makes the perfect home for the United Nations.
 The fast-paced city is a world leader in politics, finance, and culture.

 While there are plenty of great places to live around the country, many Americans prefer to live in large cities.
 If you’re up for the hustle and bustle, one of these 10 cities might just be the place for you!